linmelissa/Calculator/README.md

 ## Live Demo

 ## Description
-A calculator that performs simple arithmetics in two operand, one operator format.
+A calculator that performs simple arithmetics in two operand and one operator format.